KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_RenderCuboid2
 	:dedent: 8

-From the passed-in pose and scale, we create the ``model`` matrix, and multiply that with ``CameraConstants::viewProj`` to obtain ``CameraConstants::modelViewProj``, the matrix that transforms from vertices in our unit cube into projection space.
-We apply our "pipeline" - the shader and render states.
-We update two uniform buffers, one containing cameraConstants for the vertex shader, the other containing the normals for the cuboid.
+From the passed-in pose and scale, we create the ``model`` matrix, and multiply that with ``CameraConstants::viewProj`` to obtain ``CameraConstants::modelViewProj``, the matrix that transforms the vertices in our unit cube from model space into projection space.
+We apply our ``pipeline``, which contains the shaders and render states.
+We update the two uniform buffers, one containing cameraConstants for the vertex shader, the other containing the normals for the cuboid.
 We assign our vertex and index buffers and draw 36 indices.

-Now moving to ``RenderLayer()`` and under the section where we clear the color and depth image vies, add the following code:
+Now moving to the ``RenderLayer()`` method and under the section where we clear the color and depth image views, add the following code:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp